List of Boards and Commissions City-Related Committees Submit an Interest Form FAQ

-Participation in Raleigh City government is important and citizens have the opportunity to volunteer their time and service on the various boards and commissions.
-Some of the groups are established in the City Charter, some by the North Carolina General Assembly, and others are set up by the Raleigh City Council.
+The public has the opportunity to volunteer their time and service on the various Raleigh boards and commissions that were set up either through the City Charter, North Carolina General Assembly, or Raleigh City Council.

-There are two different types of boards and commissions on which citizens may serve - some are appointed entirely by the City Council and others are appointed jointly by the Raleigh City Council and other organizations.
+Some boards and commissions are appointed entirely by the Raleigh City Council and others are appointed jointly by the Council and other organizations.

 Boards and Commissions